microsoft/pxt-arcade/docs/test/skillmap/story/story3.md

 ---

-- :mouse pointer:  If the block you're using has location options, try experimenting with text positions.
+- :mouse pointer:  If the blocks you're using have location options, try experimenting with text positions.

 Will the text flow better somewhere else?